Project-CSF-2025/clinica-back-public/README.md

 ## License

-This project is provided for educational purposes only.
+This project is licensed under the MIT License.
+It is provided as-is and the authors are not liable for any damages.
+Use in production is permitted with proper credit.